jysklS/ati_netft_ros_driver/README.md

 #ati_netft_ros_driver

+// You will need to remember to check CMakeLists.txt to install ros packages:
+// rtt_ros
+// rtt_rosclock
+// controller_manager
+// force_torque_sensor_controller

 This is the driver for the ATI NET/FT box that is used to connect to ATI F/T sensor.
 This repo is ported from https://code.ros.org/svn/wg-ros-pkg/stacks/netft/trunk.
 It has been catkinized and updated for ROS Indigo.
 This ROS driver only supports communciation with the NET/FT device using the Raw Data Transfer (RDT) protocol (using UDP packets) over Ethernet.
 The NET/FT box can also be interfaced using Ethernet/IP or CAN but these modes are not supported by the ROS driver.